This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Pie Crust:

-- In a food processor blend add flour, sugar and salt pulse 2 times.
-Add shortening and butter, pulse 6 times.
-While food processor is running on low, pour in water, mix in dough, until dough sticks together.
-Add 1 tablespoon of flour if dough is too wet.
+- In a food processor blend, add flour, sugar, and salt pulse 2 times.
+Add butter and shortening pulse 6 times.
+While the food processor is running on low, pour in water, and mix until the dough sticks together and is crumbly.
+Add 1 tablespoon of flour if the dough is too wet.

-- On a lightly flour dusted surface, roll out dough until it’s slightly larger than the pie plate.
+- On a lightly flour dusted surface, knead the dough into a ball, then roll it out until it’s slightly larger than the pie plate.
 Transfer dough to pie plate.

 - Make sure the dough hangs over and tuck dough under the lip of the dough.
 Make sure dough is securely packed in the rounded corners of pie plate.
 You can crimp the edges with a fork or make a design with the dough.

 - Cover the dough with plastic wrap and pop in the fridge for 45 minutes.
-Remove from the fridge and prebake pie in a 425°F oven for 10 minutes, prick crust with a fork evenly around pie crust.
+Remove from the fridge and prebake pie in a 425°F oven for 10 minutes; prick crust with a fork evenly around the pie crust.

-- While the pie crust chills in the oven this will be a great time to bake your sweet potatoes in a 425°F oven for one hour.
+- While the pie dough chills in the refrigerator, this will be a great time to bake your sweet potatoes in a 425°F oven for one hour.

 Sweet Potato Pie: